makersacademy/takeaway-challenge/README.md

 As a customer
 So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered

 ```

+Strategy : setup a Order class which allows a person to order the dishes, create a total and receive a text.
+I will also create numerous dish classes which contain meals

 * Hints on functionality to implement:
   * Ensure you have a list of dishes with prices